Biscuit: Confectionery biscuits

 As the making and quality of bread had been controlled to this point, so were the skills of biscuit-making through the craft guilds.
 As the supply of sugar began, and the refinement and supply of flour increased, so did the ability to sample more leisurely foodstuffs, including sweet biscuits.
 Early references from the Vadstena monastery show how the Swedish nuns were baking gingerbread to ease digestion in 1444.
 The first documented trade of gingerbread biscuits dates to the 16th century, where they were sold in monastery pharmacies and town square farmers markets.
 Gingerbread became widely available in the 18th century.
 The Industrial Revolution in Britain sparked the formation of businesses in various industries, and the British biscuit firms of McVitie's, Carr's, Huntley & Palmers, and Crawfords were all established by 1850.

 British biscuit companies vied to dominate the market with new products and eye-catching packaging.
 The decorative biscuit tin, invented by Huntley & Palmers in 1831, saw British biscuits exported around the world.
 In 1900 Huntley & Palmers biscuits were sold in 172 countries, and their global reach was reflected in their advertising.
 Competition and innovation among British firms saw 49 patent applications for biscuit-making equipment, tins, dough-cutting machines and ornamental moulds between 1897 and 1900.
 In 1891, Cadbury filed a patent for a chocolate-coated biscuit.
 Along with local farm produce of meat and cheese, many regions of the world have their own distinct style of biscuit due to the historic prominence of this form of food.
+The Scots, for example, created shortbread, and in 1898 the Scottish manufacturer Walker's Shortbread was founded.